alainwolf/hosts2unbound/README.md

 This script does three things:

-1. Download your choice of multiple adblocking hosts files.
+1. Download your choice of multiple adblock hosts files.
 1. Convert the downloaded hosts files to Unbound DNS server local-zones, of your chosen zone-type.
 1. Load the new local-zones into a running Unbound server, without server